 20.11.
-The underlying exposures, at the time of selection, that are transferred to the SSPE without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best knowledge of the originator or original lender:
+The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge:

-24. Or exposures to a credit-impaired debtor or guarantor, who, to the best knowledge of the originator or original lender.
+24. Or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge:

-See Section 7.2 (Representations and Warranties), R&W §(zz) on pages 204 - 205, confirming that at the relevant Cut-Off Date no Borrower is a credit-impaired obligor or guarantor.
+See Section 7.2 (Representations and Warranties), R&W §(ee), quoted in point 23 above, confirming that at the relevant Cut-Off Date no Borrower is a credit-impaired obligor or guarantor.